What is Blended Learning? A Beginners Guide to the Future of Learning

 The definition of blended learning is relatively a new teaching method that combines traditional classroom teaching with online teaching.
 This is also known as teaching offline and teaching online.

-But, as students return to the classroom, it's become adamant how a blended learning model could easily be applied to keep students socialized face to face while spending some of their time online learning as well.
+While many households and teachers worldwide may not have been ready to teach online when the pandemic started, many students slowly became used to learning in the comfort of their own homes.
+And now that students have returned to the classroom, it's become adamant how a blended learning model could easily be applied to keep students socialized face to face while spending some of their time online learning as well.
 In an ideal world, blended learning will complement online and offline learning to help strengthen learning for anyone and everyone.

 In the words of Coassemble Founder Ryan Macpherson: